n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 > any special sequences.

-As with other Brahmic and Indic scripts, the consonant "Ra" receives special treatment.
+As with other Brahmi-derived and Indic scripts, the consonant "Ra" receives special treatment.

   - A "Medial Ra" (`U+103C`) must be reordered to a position immediately